 Perturbation matrix

 We analysed the effects on neuronal populations following the administration of a specific input.
-Each square in a matrix (e.g. figure 2A) corresponds to an individual simulation.
+Each square in a matrix (e.g. figure 3A) corresponds to an individual simulation.
 The y-axis specifies the population receiving the input, while the x-axis indicates the observed effect on a different population.
 To create the matrices, we injected a 30 pA constant current into each group and recorded the ensuing effects on all other neuronal groups.
 The percentage change in average firing rate, used to construct these matrices, was determined by comparing the mean firing rates after stimulation with the respective baseline rates (prior to input injection).
 To evaluate the baseline rates we used a time window of 3 seconds of simulation, the same time window was used to evaluate the rates after the injected current.
 We thus calculated the mean firing rate for each population both before and after the stimuli were introduced.
 In the matrices, red signifies an increase in firing rate by 20% or more relative to the baseline, blue indicates a decrease in firing rate by 20% or more, and white reflects a change in firing rate that is less than 20% (whether a decrease or an increase).
+We also provided all the matrices with the exact changes of percentage firing rates in Supplementary figures S5, S6, S9, S10.

 It is important to understand that these ‘baselines’ for firing rates (initial states) varied depending on the scenario under analysis: Spontaneous, FF input (with different strength), FB input, or a combination of the two.
 We always compared the firing rates after the perturbation stimuli with the firing rates prior the input injection, which was specific for each initial state analysed.

-,
+To put the model in the desired condition (FF, FB, FF+FB etc) we inject the external input to the neurons through the Iext(t) variable in Eq.
+2. For example, for the FF condition we inject 150 pA to 25% of excitatory neurons in layer 4 (E4) and 5% of PV cells in layer 4 (PV4).
+For the FB condition we inject 150 pA to 25% of E5 and 5% of PV5.
+All the external inputs for the different feedback conditions analysed are targeting a subset of E cells (25%) and PV cells (5%) in the indicated layer and 150 pA constant current is used.

+Although feedforward and feedback input are ultimately conveyed to the network via synaptic inputs, the use of constant injection currents is justified by the diffusion approximation.
+Briefly, spikes arriving at a given neuron from many presynaptic AMPA synapses can be approximated using a constant Iext current in the equation of its membrane potential.
+Each input contributes a small amount to the overall membrane potential, and the combined effect of these numerous, small synaptic inputs can be approximated by a continuous process (like a diffusion process) when the number of inputs is large.
+Mathematically, this is akin to a form of the central limit theorem, where the sum of many small, independent random variables (the synaptic inputs) approaches a Gaussian distribution.

 Random seed

 When performing the simulations, we made sure to use the same random seed for each run.
-This way, all the random variables in the network (noise, the exact number of connections between neurons) were always kept constant.
-This method allows us to ensure that the changes in the cells' firing rates from one simulation to the other were due to the perturbation under examination and not to other fluctuations or variables.
+This method allows us to control the impact of variability, guarantee reproducibility of each trial, and ensure that the changes in the cells' firing rates from one simulation to the other were due to the perturbation under examination and not to other fluctuations or variables.

 Comparison Matrix